Kamakura | a day with trees, shrines and temples

 We take the side exit towards Kenchō-ji, our last temple of the day.
 Kenchō-ji is the headquarter of the Buddhist Rinzai sect and the oldest Zen training monastery in Japan.
 There are several nice buildings in the complex.
 We go into the Hōjō hall and walk the outer balconies on our socks.
 This brings us to the backend Zen garden, the oldest remaining in Japan.
 At the far end of the complex lies Hansōbō, a gold guilded shrine.
 This is a nice place to end this busy temple and shrine tour.

 As we walk back towards the station we are joined by hundreds of uniformed Japanese high school students who have also finished their day.
 Time for us to get back to Tokyo!
-Read part three of our series for more tips on what to do next in Tokyo.
+Read the rest of our series for more tips on what to do in Tokyo.